siliataider/CERN-hackathon/README.md

 - SVG Graphics: Scalable Vector Graphics used to render the game elements.
 - HTML and CSS: The foundation of the game's layout and design.
 - Node.js: A JavaScript runtime environment for the backend.
-- Express.js: A web application framework for Node.js used to serve the game.

 ## 🎮 How to Play